 A Third-Party Lawsuit may allow you to recover for additional damages (money) that is not covered by Workers’ Compensation.
 This includes money damages for pain and suffering, the total amount of your lost earnings, and loss of enjoyment of life, all of which may be significant dollar amounts.

-Third parties include any person or business, not including your employer, responsible for your work-related injury.
+Third parties include any person or business, not including your employer, responsible for your work-related injuries.
 Here are some examples:

 Potential Negligent Third Parties: Elevator inspection and maintenance company.